Pseudorizer/code-with-mosh-downloader/README.md

 Example: `dotnet codeWithMoshDownloader.dll -c cookies.txt -q 1280x720 https://codewithmosh.com/courses/enrolled/228831`

-`-c [VAL]` path to cookies.txt - this is required, you cannot use the tool using a username/password, there are many extensions that can do this for you
+`-c [VAL]` path to cookies.txt - this is required, you cannot use the tool using a username/password, there are many extensions that can get your cookies for you

 `-f` force overwriting of existing files